Slavery in Egypt: Military slavery

-Abolition
+Abolition and aftermath

 The Ottoman Empire granted Egypt the status of an autonomous vassal state or Khedivate in 1867.
 Isma'il Pasha (Khedive from 1863 to 1879) and Tewfik Pasha (Khedive from 1879 to 1892) governed Egypt as a quasi-independent state under Ottoman suzerainty until the British occupation of 1882, after which it came under British influence.
-This influenced the policy around slavery in Egypt.
+The British initiated an anti-slavery campaign and led policy changes regarding slavery in Egypt.

 The Anglo-Egyptian Slave Trade Convention or Anglo-Egyptian Convention for the Abolition of Slavery in 1877 officially banned the slave trade to Sudan, thus formally putting an end on the import of slaves from Sudan.
-Sudan was at this time the main import of male slaves to Egypt.
-This ban was followed in 1884 by a ban on the import of white women; this law was directed against the import of white women (mainly from Caucasus and usually Circassians), which were the preferred choice for harem concubines among the Egyptian upper class.
-The import of male slaves from Sudan as soldiers, civil service and eunuchs, as well as the import of female slaves from Caucasus as harem women were the two main sources of slave import to Egypt, thus these laws were, at least on paper, major blows on Slavery in Egypt.
-Slavery itself was not banned, only the import of slaves.
-However a ban on the sale on existing slaves was introduced alongside a law giving existing slaves the legal right to apply for manumission.
+Sudan was at this time the main provider of male slaves to Egypt.
+This ban was followed in 1884 by a ban on the import of white women; this law was directed against the importation of white women, mainly from Caucasus and usually Circassians via the Circassian slave trade, who were the preferred choice for harem concubines among the Egyptian upper class.
+The importation of male slaves from Sudan as soldiers, civil servants and eunuchs, and the importation of female slaves from Caucasus as harem women were the two main sources of slave imports to Egypt, thus these laws were, at least on paper, major blows on slavery in Egypt.

+Slavery as such was not banned, only the importation of slaves.
+However a ban on the sale of existing slaves was introduced alongside a law giving existing slaves the legal right to apply for manumission at the British Consulate or at four Manumission Bureaus established in different parts of the country, and thousands of slaves used the opportunity.

+British abolitionists in Egypt opened a home for former female slaves to assist them and protect them from falling victim to prostitution in Egypt, which was in operation from 1884 until 1908.